Tongariro Bike Trails You Can’t Miss!

 Location: National Park Village.
 A 2-3km (1.2-1.8-mile) ride from National Park on the Waikune Mill Road.

 8. Ruatiti Road and Middle Road (3-4 Hours One Way)

 This grade 2 trail is a gravel road link between the Ohakune Old Coach Road (at Horopito) and the Mangapurua Track which takes you into the Whanganui National Park.
 It makes a good option to connect bike trails for a full-day adventure or solely ride the Ruatiti Road & Middle Road with beautiful countryside scenery.
 The roads follow the Manganui-o-te-ao River to a great free camping and picnic spot at the Ruatiti Domain.
 A must-do in summer!

 Location: Ohakune.
 Start from Horopito following signs for the Mountains to Sea trail.
 The trail ends at the Ruatiti Domain.

-9. Tree Trunk Gorge & The Pillars of Hercules (2 hours one way)
+9. Tree Trunk Gorge and The Pillars of Hercules (2 Hours One Way)

-Location: 22km from Turangi.
+Location: 22km (14 miles) from Turangi.
 Starts from Tree Trunk Gorge Road just off State Highway 1/Desert Road.

 An excellent bike trail for the family, this easy grade 1 trail follows nearby the Raetihi-Ohakune Road through farmland and gardens with awesome views of Mt Ruapehu in the distance.